nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-2-conditional-multiplication/README.md

 # Conditional multiplication

-Write a function that receives a boolean and a number and returns a number.
+Define a function `conditional_multiplication` that receives a boolean and a number and returns a number.
 If the boolean is True the number returned is multiplied by 10.

 Examples: